 A Brief History of the IPA

 The IPA was founded in 1865 as an organization for Illinois publishers.
-It has evolved into one of the largest state newspaper association in the country representing more than 450 daily and weekly newspapers.
+It has evolved into one of the largest state newspaper associations in the country representing more than 450 daily and weekly newspapers.

 The Association spent much of its early history housed in Gregory Hall on the campus of the University of Illinois.
 In 1975, it relocated to Springfield and settled into its permanent headquarters in April of 2000.